Manaslu Circuit Trek with Pungen Gompa & Base Camp

 How high is Larkya La Pass?

-Larkya La pass is one of the longest passes of the Himalaya in Manaslu region, situated at an altitude of 5,106 meters (16,752) above from sea level.
+Larkya La pass is one of the longest passes of the Himalaya in the Manaslu region, situated at an altitude of 5,106 meters (16,752 feet) above sea level.

 Can solo traveler trek for Manaslu Circuit?

-It is impossible to trek solo on Manaslu Circuit trek with Larke La Pass.
-As Manaslu region is restricted region for trekking, at least you will require a guide with you to get special permit to trek on Manaslu region.
+It is impossible to trek solo on the Manaslu Circuit trek.
+As the Manaslu Circuit is a restricted area, at least you will require a guide with you to get special permit to trek in the Manaslu region.

 View OurSimilar Packages